Proposed US rule would ban airlines from charging parents additional fees to sit with their children

 Airlines have been pushing back against the Biden administration's campaign to eliminate what it calls " junk fees."

-In April, the administration issued a final rule requiring airlines to automatically issue cash refunds for canceled or delayed flights and to better disclose fees for baggage or cancellations.
+In April, the administration issued final rules requiring airlines to automatically issue cash refunds for canceled or delayed flights and to be more upfront in disclosing the fees they charge for baggage or cancellations.

-Airlines sued and earlier this week, a three-judge panel on the 5th U.S. Circuit Court of Appeals temporarily blocked that rule from taking effect, ruling that it "likely exceeds" the agency's authority.
+Airlines sued to block the fee rule and earlier this week, a three-judge panel on the 5th U.S. Circuit Court of Appeals temporarily stopped it from taking effect, ruling that it "likely exceeds" the agency's authority.
 The judges granted a request by airlines to halt the rule while their lawsuit plays out.

 Asked whether the family seating rule could face the same fate, Buttigieg noted that the Transportation Department also has the backing of Congress, which authorized the rule.

-Note: This story was first published on Aug.
-1, 2024.
-It was updated on Aug.
-2, 2024 to correct the U.S. Department of Transportation rule that airlines challenged in court.
-It was over the disclosure of feeds, not customer refunds.